This post was most recently updated on February 19th, 2022.3 min read.

 Solution: Using youtube-dl to download files from Vidyard

-Note: I doubt this works properly for DRM-protected files, and you definitely should not redistribute the files, as I’m fairly certain that’ll be at least a copyright infringement.
+Note: I doubt this works properly for DRM-protected files, and you should definitely not redistribute the files, as I’m fairly certain that’ll be at least a copyright infringement.
 But when you’re downloading free stuff with no marketing gates or anything and only using it yourself, I think you should be fine.
 Remember to check with your favorite local lawyer, specialized in Intellectual Property law – just in case. 😜

 Time needed: 30 minutes.